Skip to main content

 KEY OBSERVATION

-ODIHR recognizes Norway's efforts to address a wider range of bias motivations through amendments to the Criminal Code.
-However, based on the available information, it observes that Norway's hate crime recording and statistics do not sufficiently distinguish hate crimes from other crimes.
-In addition, ODIHR observes that Norway would benefit from ensuring that hate crimes are addressed in a comprehensive manner, including by introducing a co-ordination mechanism.
+ODIHR recognizes Norway's efforts to improve understanding of patterns, the societal responses to and consequences of hate crime.
+In addition, ODIHR observes that Norway would benefit from ensuring that hate crimes are addressed in a comprehensive manner, including by introducing an inter-agency co-ordination mechanism.

 Our methodology